 What if I want to stay in a hotel room?

 Hotel rooms are strictly limited and tend to sell out quickly.
-Please see the main tickets page to see if there are any hotel rooms left.
-If not, we have some amazing hassle-free and lovely options for you.
+Please see the hotel rooms page to see if there are any hotel rooms left.
+If not, we have some amazing hassle-free and lovely boutique options for you.

-Do not call Baskerville Hall, as they will not be able to take your booking.
+Do not call Baskerville Hall, as they will not be able to take your booking and might get grumpy!
 Please note, you and anyone else staying in rooms must have bought a ticket – festival admission is not included in the hotel room price.

 My mate has a hotel room booked – can I sneak up and crash in their room without paying?